 Account-Based Forecasting allows teams to develop more accurate forecasts using a “central source of truth.”
 Profits and revenue margins are more easily predictable.

-Finding A Salesforce Implementation Partner
+Finding a Salesforce for Manufacturing Partner

 In no particular order, they are: